wenc13/Semantic-Object-Reconstruction/README.md

 # Semantic-Object-Reconstruction
 This is the source code of paper: Semantic Object Reconstruction via Casual Handheld Scanning

-INSTALLATION:
+CONTACT (feel free to contact me): cheng.wen.bupthu@gmail.com

+Installation:
 The code was developed on VS2015.

-CONTACT (feel free to contact me): cheng.wen.bupthu@gmail.com

 Requirements:
 - DirectX SDK June 2010